Girls Just Want to Have Fun (film): Home media

-The film is also well-known for an unintentional error on the VHS edition: the runtime is listed as 95 minutes on the case (the correct time), but 94 minutes on the cassette label.
+The VHS release featured an unintentional error: the runtime is listed as 95 minutes on the case (the correct time), but 94 minutes on the cassette label.

 The film was released on DVD by Image Entertainment on September 27, 2011 and on Blu-ray on April 3, 2012.
+As of 2023, it is available to stream on Amazon Prime Video in the US and some European countries.

 Soundtrack

-Though the 1985 film's title is based on the 1983 hit by Cyndi Lauper, Lauper’s version of the song does not play in the film due to licensing restrictions.
+Though the 1985 film's title is based on the 1983 hit by Cyndi Lauper, Lauper's version of the song does not play in the film due to licensing restrictions.
 Instead, a cover of the song by Deborah Galli, Tami Holbrook, and Meredith Marshall is featured.
 The most popular song from the soundtrack is "(Come On) Shout", performed by session singer, Alex Brown.
 The song and the accompanying music video brought Brown some momentary fame during the time of the movie's release.

+Related projects

-Potential remake
+Film remake

-In 2009, 20th Century Fox and Lakeshore Entertainment announced they were working on a remake of the film and had hired Michelle Morgan to write the script, but to date a remake has not materialized.
+In 2009, 20th Century Fox and Lakeshore Entertainment announced they were working on a remake of the film and had hired Michelle Morgan to write the script.
+Later, on April 20, 2023, Village Roadshow announced that a remake of the film would be directed by Elizabeth Banks and written by Marja-Lewis Ryan.

+Musical

+In November 2023, a jukebox musical based on the film was announced to be in production.
+The musical is a collaboration between the companies Lively McCabe Entertainment and Primary Wave, with a book written by Lauren Marcus and M. Dickson.